 Children are particularly vulnerable because they're smaller, harder to see, likely to act unpredictably and more likely to act without thinking or be distracted.

 Take extra care when driving and parking around school zones.
-Follow the link for information about keeping our students safe.
+See Council's School Zone Offences flyer for further information.
+Follow the link for additional information about keeping our students safe.

 Speed is the highest identifiable factor in crashes within the Blue Mountains.
 This project aims to reduce speeding on local roads and make our streets safer for pedestrians, cyclists, motorcycle riders and other motorists.